Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-06-02-the-eggplants-are-stuffed-the-chaos-glitters.md

 ---
 layout: post
-title: 'The Eggplants Are Stuffed, The Chaos Glitters'
+title: "The Eggplants Are Stuffed, The Chaos Glitters"
 date: 02-Jun-2014
 categories: tbd
 ---